 Human Exceptionality, School Psychological Examiner

-Assist Students to succeed psychosocially and academically!
-Be a School Psychological Examiner!
+Assist students to succeed psychosocially and academically by becoming a School Psychological Examiner!
 Demand for child psychological services in schools is projected to increase over the next decade.
 The Master of Education of School Psychological Examiner aligns with the National Association of School Psychologists’ professional standards to assess cognitive and academic abilities, or describe behavior, personality, or aptitude of P-12 learners in order to determine eligibility for services.
 Help students reach their academic potential as a School Psychological Examiner!

 Human Exceptionality, School Psychological Examiner, M.Ed.